padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 The potentially flooded pixels are the white pixels.
 You may also observe that some of the pixels are isolated.
 A contiguous flooded areas are more representative of reality.
-Thus, we would conduct a connectivity analysis to clump isolated pixels together as much as possible.
+Thus, we would conduct a connectivity analysis to clump isolated pixels together.
 The code below connects the isolated pixels.

 ```JavaScript